Nevada County & Northern Gold Country

 Settled in 1848 by miners from Sonora, Mexico, this area was once a cosmopolitan center of commerce and culture with parks, elaborate saloons and the Southern Mines’ largest concentration of gamblers and gold.
 Racial unrest drove the Mexican settlers out and their European immigrant usurpers got rich on the Big Bonanza Mine, where Sonora High School now stands.

-From the margins, Grass Valley is the ugly utilitarian sister to Nevada City, a place to stock up on supplies and get an oil change, not necessarily vacation, but there are treasures if you dig.
-Historic Mill and W Main Sts mark the town center.
-E Main St leads north to modern shopping centers and mini-malls and into Nevada City.
+From the margins, Grass Valley is the ugly utilitarian sister to Nevada City, a place to stock up on supplies and get an oil change, not necessarily vacation.
+But there are treasures if you dig, including a dense cluster of Victorian and art-deco buildings, some great independent boutiques and cafes, and a few surprisingly rowdy bars.

 With its white picket fences and old-world charm, Murphys is one of the more scenic towns along the southern stretch of Gold Country, befitting its nickname as ‘Queen of the Sierra.’
 It lies 8 miles east of Hwy 49 on Murphys Grade Rd, and is named for Daniel and John Murphy, who founded a trading post and mining operation on Murphy Creek in 1848.